Skip to content

 Seeing the storefront of Jinju Patisserie empty on a weekend morning is rare.
 Minutes before opening, eager weekenders form lines outside, waiting to munch on multi-layered croissants filled with chocolate and matcha cream.
 Regulars rely on owners Jin Caldwell and Kyurim Lee for their consistently remarkable classic French desserts, like bonbons and eclairs.
 However, many also follow Jinju on Instagram religiously for their limited-batch releases, like kouign-amanns — multi-layered bread cakes filled with passion fruit vanilla curd and whipped cream — or croissants topped with bulgogi, kimchi and gochujang.

 Caldwell and Lee met in Las Vegas, where the two French-trained pastry chefs worked among other world-renowned businesses in the trade.
 When Jinju opened in Portland in 2019, their offerings were an instant hit.
 “We are very passionate about our creations and how the quality remains consistent,” Caldwell says.
+And with consistent, outstanding quality has come recognition, both in Portland and far beyond: Jinju won the 2025 James Beard Award for Outstanding Bakery.

 With lines out the door and daily offerings that sell out regularly, Jinju has made a special place for itself in the Asian American pastry scene in Portland.
 “We’ve met so many talented Asian bakers and chefs in Portland and are lucky to be a part of it all,” she confirms.
 “We love the support we give each other.”